MRR445 Topics in Auditing

 - Professional judgments

-- Analytical auditing
+- Analytical procedures

 - Corruption and anti-corruption measures

-Knowledge and skills - upon successful completion the student shall
+Knowledge - upon successful completion the student

 - Know the significance of accounting estimates and audit reporting and be able to apply this knowledge in an audit

-- Understand the causes and consequences of corruption, how anti-corruption measures may reduce the risk of corruption, and the auditor's role in fighting corruption
+- Understand the causes and consequences of corruption, how anti-corruption measures may reduce the risk of corruption, and the auditor's role in fighting corruption.

-General competence - upon successful completion the student shall
+General competence - upon successful completion the student

 - Have general professional practice competence through in-depth understanding of audit theory, audit concepts, and current challenging auditing issues

 The course covers research and professional literature as well as problems/cases.
 It is expected that you are prepared to each class (i.e., you have read the material in advance).
 In a graduate course, it is desirable to have significant instructor/student discussions.